tanzirmehedi/empiDySec/Malicious Report/README.md

 # Removed Malicious PyPI Packages - Case Analysis

-This directory documents six verified malicious PyPI packages that carried benign benchmark labels and have since been removed from the index.
-For each package we record the distribution metadata, the point in the package lifecycle at which attacker-controlled code executes, and the dominant behavioural channel through which that execution becomes observable.
-The lifecycle stage is central to this study: a sandbox restricted to `pip install` observes a different subset of these samples than one that also imports the package or exercises its entry point, and no single collection point covers all six.

-Behavioural findings are drawn from the execution traces collected in this study.
+This directory documents six verified malicious PyPI packages previously labeled benign and later removed from PyPI following our disclosure.
+For each package, we summarize its metadata, malicious-code execution stage, and observable behavioral channel.
+These cases show that pip install-only analysis is insufficient, as malicious behavior may emerge during installation, import, or post-installation execution.

 ---

 ## 1. Package inventory

-**Table 1.** Distribution metadata for the six packages, all since removed from the index.
+**Table 1.** Distribution metadata for the six packages, all since removed from the PyPI index.

 | Package | Version | Total downloads | Last update | Platform | Distribution |
 |---|---|---|---|---|---|